Welcome Military Families!

 Chesapeake Public Schools is committed to serving families connected to our nation’s military.
 The resources below provide an overview of the educational opportunities and services that may be of interest to military-connected families who will be joining the Chesapeake Public Schools’ family.

-For additional support, Mrs. Tiffany Johnson, School Liaison Officer, serves the Chesapeake area and plays a vital role in assisting families as they navigate the complexities of transition and deployment.
+For additional support, contact the Military School Liaison Officer (SLO) who serves the Chesapeake area and plays a vital role in assisting families as they navigate the complexities of transition and deployment.

 Find A School